nmfs-ost/AA-SI_GCPSetup/README.md

 gcloud config set project ggn-nmfs-aa-dev-1
 ```

-Follow the browser-based instructions to complete authentication.
+Follow the browser-based instructions to authenticate using your NOAA Google account.

 ---

-### 2. Explore Available Commands
+### 2. 🧭 Explore Tools

 Run the following to see available operations: